 Education at the Colorado School of Public Health (ColoradoSPH) is conducted under the honor system.

 Matriculation at the Colorado School of Public Health implies the acceptance of, and adherence to, the Student Academic Honor and Conduct Code.
 All students who have entered graduate and health professional programs should have developed the qualities of honesty and integrity, and each student should apply these principles to his or her academic and subsequent professional career.
-All students are expected also to have achieved a level of maturity reflected by appropriate conduct at all times.
+All students are expected https://graduateschool.ucdenver.edu/forms-resources/resources

+Epidemiology Graduate Programs | 2024 - 2025 Student and Advisor Handbook to have achieved a level of maturity reflected by appropriate conduct at all times.
 The Honor and Conduct Code of UC Denver, and the Academic Appeals Process of the Graduate School also govern epidemiology Graduate students.
 Please see the Graduate School policies here: